 Big Sur is one of California’s natural treasures: a dramatic coastline where redwood groves sprout within sight of ocean coves.
 The Santa Lucia mountains rise seemingly right from the Pacific Ocean with an abruptness that rivals Mt.
 Whitney.
 On sunny hillsides, you’ll find yucca and semi-arid wildflowers flourishing.
 Waterfalls and hot springs and beaches and swimming holes are there to satisfy water lovers, too.
-Big Sur has something for everyone.
+Backpacking in Big Sur has something for everyone.

 A brief overview of Big Sur

 At 71 miles long, Big Sur is one of the longest and most beautiful coastlines in the U.S. It is rightfully one of the best hiking destinations in the country.
 Although there’s no set definition for Big Sur, most people consider Monterey to the north and San Simeon to the south to be its boundaries.
 California has gone to great measures to protect the area from development.
 It’s sparsely populated, mostly uninhabited, and the majority of land is public land.
 Big Sur is home to seven state parks and two state preserves.
 The area’s mountainous part includes the Ventana Wilderness and Silver Peak Wilderness of Los Padres National Forest, as well as non-wilderness sections of the Forest.